Ruds Vedby

 Ruds Vedby, in Sorø Municipality, is a small town located on the railway between Tølløse and Høng in West Zealand, eastern Denmark.
 Ruds Vedby is located 18 km north of Slagelse, 8 km west of Dianalund and 20 km north-west of Sorø.
-As of 1 January 2022, the population was 1,696.
+As of 1 January 2025, the population was 1,670.

 History

-It takes its name after Vedbygård manor, to which it owes its existence, and the Rud family who owned from 1421 until 1671 (Rud's Vedby).
+It takes its name after Vedbygård manor, to which it owes its existence, and the Rud family who owned the estate from 1421 until 1671 (Rud's Vedby).